 Here are a few of the most common reasons a statute of limitations might be tolled:

-These tolling provisions ensure that justice is still within reach, even when unique personal circumstances get in the way.
-They level the playing field, making sure a deadline doesn’t become an impossible barrier.
+Tolling rules are complex and heavily dependent on the specific facts of each case.
+These provisions ensure that justice is still within reach, even when unique personal or legal circumstances get in the way.
+They level the playing field, making sure a deadline doesn’t become an impossible barrier and that people aren’t unfairly punished for events outside their control.

 Disclaimer: This article is for informational purposes and not to be construed as legal advice.
 No attorney client relationship exists based on the review of this this article and none of the information in this article is legal advice.